-NOTE: Currently, many MedDRA PTs (e.g., PT Gallbladder injury) have dual links to groupings in SOC Injury, poisoning and procedural complications and groupings in "disorder" SOCs, implying that the terms can represent either metabolic or traumatic injury.
+NOTE: Currently, many MedDRA PTs have dual links to groupings in SOC Injury, poisoning and procedural complications and groupings in "disorder" SOCs, implying that the terms can represent either metabolic or traumatic injury.
 This needs to be borne in mind when reviewing cases retrieved by this SMQ.